-The Jackson Avenue Streetscape Project will redefine Jackson Avenue as Long Island City’s main business corridor.
+Completed in 2010, Phase 1 of The Jackson Avenue Streetscape Project is redefining Jackson Avenue as Long Island City’s main business corridor.

 Jackson Avenue is the main corridor of Long Island City’s business district.
-The Jackson Avenue Streetscape project will transform this avenue into an attractive, landscaped boulevard with new lighting, streetscape amenities, and an improved roadway design.
+The Jackson Avenue Streetscape project transformed this avenue into an attractive, landscaped boulevard with new lighting, streetscape amenities, and an improved roadway design.

-A landscaped median served as the centerpiece of these improvements.
-The project also included the redesign and expansion of the triangular parks surrounding Court Square, which were completed and opened to the public in Fall 2009.
+A landscaped median serves as the centerpiece of these improvements.
+The project also includes the redesign and expansion of the triangular parks surrounding Court Square, which were completed and opened to the public in Fall 2009.
 The project was funded with $17.1M in City Capital funds.

 The improvements are part of larger effort to fully realize NYCEDC's vision for Long Island City, which stands to benefit enormously from a 2001 rezoning that allows for high-density development at Queens Plaza and Court Square.
 Since the 2001 rezoning, increased development in Long Island City has been underway.
 The Jackson Avenue project further contributes to the development of this critical central business district.